microsoft/FluidFramework/experimental/dds/tree2/src/class-tree/README.md

    This has many benefits:
     1. Users don't have to use "typeof" or invoke any type meta-functions to get the node types they want to pass around: just use the class/schema name as the type.
     2. Recursive schema work inb d.ts files due to use of classes.
 See [Generated d.ts includes implicit any for recursive types](microsoft/TypeScript#55832).
-    3. Intelisense is much cleaner when referring to types defined in schema: It just uses the class name. or "typeof ClassName".
+    3. Intellisense is much cleaner when referring to types defined in schema: It just uses the class name. or "typeof ClassName".
 (These simplifications are what resolve the d.ts issue noted above with recursive types)
     4. Normal JS/TS type narrowing with instanceof can be used with schema defined types.
     5. Its possible to add view/session local state to instances as properties, as well as adding methods by just putting them in the class like any other class.
-    6. Since the schema/class defines the API for the node, the implementation of the tree API implicitly gets defined in a way that is trivially extensible for adding new node kinds.
-    7. Implementing the APIs for these node kinds does not require redundantly defining an interface and an implementation: a single concrete implementation can be defined, with the types inferred from it: this should making implementing large API surfaces (like we have for list) cleaner.
-       Note that this may not end up being a benefit in practice depending on how the generated API docs turn out: explicit interfaces might end up being required anyway.

 Currently this implementation exposes the prototypes from these classes: this impacts some generic object based code.
 For example, this probably impacts Node's deep equals as follows:

 1. Two trees with the same "shape" but different types no longer compare equal.
 2. Trees no longer compare equal to plain objects with no prototypes.

+## Limitations

+Fields allowing `Any` can not be supported due to the requirement to traverse all types from the root.

+Returned classes from factory cannot have any private or protected members due to a [TypeScript limitation](https://github.com/microsoft/TypeScript/issues/36060).
+This means getting nominal typing (non-structural typing) of node will require explicit members (like a strongly typed schema or type name symbol) if nominal typing is desired.
+Private data can still be stored using `#` private fields, or via weak keyed maps or under symbols.
+Even regular private and protected fields can be used in the implementation and cases away from the type returned by the factory, though doing this risks name collisions with user added members.

+Recursive types are still somewhat sketchy.

+Comparing trees to object literals (for example in tests), will require a dedicated tree comparison function and/or comparing to unhydrated nodes (and implementing the more APis for them) instead of plain literals .